AMereBagatelle/AFKPeace/README.md

 Simply drop the mod in your `mods` folder.

 ### Current Features:
-AFK Disconnect Protection:  Will try to reconnect on being disconnected.
+- AFK Disconnect Protection:  Will try to reconnect on being disconnected.

-Logout on being attacked
+- Logout on being attacked

-Configuration via client commands
+- Configuration via client commands

 ### Future Features:
-Auto-AFK, turns on all features when it detects a AFK session
+- Auto-AFK, turns on all features when it detects a AFK session

+- A GUI for configuration, to be accessed through Modmenu

 Suggest things that you think might be useful!
 Use the github issues tab and ask for it!